daphne-eu/daphne/CONTRIBUTING.md

   Finally, note that to push to the repository, you need to have the developer role.
   To get promoted to a developer, please assign yourself to an issue or contact @pdamme.

-- *Integrating your branch into the master branch.*
+- *Integrating your branch into the main branch.*

-  Once you feel comfortable with your changes, you can ask for their integration into the master branch by creating a *merge request*.
+  Once you feel comfortable with your changes, you can ask for their integration into the main branch by creating a *merge request*.
   Please choose an expressive title and provide a short description of your changes.
-  The default merge options are to (1) squash the commits on your branch into a single commit on the master branch to keep a clean history, and (2) to delete your feature branch after a successful merge.
+  The default merge options are to (1) squash the commits on your branch into a single commit on the main branch to keep a clean history, and (2) to delete your feature branch after a successful merge.
   However, these can be decided on a case-by-case basis, and even after the merge request has been created.

   After you have created the merge request, GitLab might tell you: "Fast-forward merge is not possible.
 To merge this request, first rebase locally"
-  This happens when there are conflicts between your branch and the master branch.
+  This happens when there are conflicts between your branch and the main branch.
   In that case, please try to resolve the conflicts yourself locally and push any new commits to your branch.
   If you do not feel comfortable with that, please ask for help by commenting on your merge request.